Caribbean Princess accidents and incidents

 Itinerary changes included dropping Rotterdam, Vigo and Ponta Delgada, and replacing them with Zeebrugge (Sept 23) and King’s Wharf Bermuda (Oct 4).
-Also, two port arrival dates were changed – Le Havre (Sept 24 instead Sept 25) and Lisbon (Sept 27 instead Sept 28).
+Also, two port arrival dates were changed – Le Havre (Sept 24 instead of Sept 25) and Lisbon (Sept 27 instead of Sept 28).

 |08 May 2017||Propulsion / Power Loss|